 The Yellowline goby is another interesting cleaner goby species you could add to a beginner saltwater tank.
 They have a prominent, neon yellow line that extends from their glowing eyes to their tail.
 They will perch on the rocks in your tank and will clean your fish of parasites or dead scales.
 It’s fascinating to watch cleaners go to work, and the yellow line goby is no exception.

-Hardy, bold and providing a completely different look than the other commonly available clownfish species, the Clarkii clownfish is another great choice.
+Hardy, bold, and providing a completely different look than the other commonly available clownfish species, the Clarkii clownfish is another great choice.

 I think I have had engineer gobies in my display tank at all times.
 I love watching these guys go to work.
-They are a great beginner saltwater fish, as long as you have a sand bed for them to dig around in.
+They are great beginner saltwater fish, as long as you have a sand bed for them to dig around in.